karthikcs/capstone-project-flight-delay/capstone_proposal.md

 - The source of dataset
 - Understanding the data and data cleaning
 - Exploratory data analysis approach
-- Different visualizations that can be used data exploration
+- Different visualizations that can be used during data exploration
 - Feature exploration that can be used for ML modelling
 - Exploring different approaches